The Hold Steady: 2008–2009: Stay Positive

-Nicolay's departure, Heaven Is Whenever and the addition of Selvidge (2010–2011)
+2010–2012: Nicolay's departure, Heaven Is Whenever and the addition of Selvidge

 On January 20, 2010, Franz Nicolay confirmed on his official website that he had left the band.
-Regarding his departure, vocalist and guitarist Craig Finn stated: "Franz is a real ambitious guy, and I think he wanted to do a lot of different things, and we want to really follow this one Hold Steady thing to its logical end.
+Of his departure, Finn said: "Franz is a real ambitious guy, and I think he wanted to do a lot of different things, and we want to really follow this one Hold Steady thing to its logical end.
 And it takes up a lot of time.
 It was an amicable departure, and I think we all wish him the best.
-He’ll do a lot of interesting, cool things."
+He'll do a lot of interesting, cool things."

-Nicolay had said that he considered his work with the Hold Steady to be completed, saying "I’m proud of the work we did together.
+Nicolay said that he considered his work with the Hold Steady completed: "I'm proud of the work we did together.
 In the end, I felt I completed the work I needed to do with them.
-I’d prefer to think of it as a closed book."
+I'd prefer to think of it as a closed book."

 The Hold Steady announced the release of Heaven Is Whenever on February 23, 2010.
 The album was released May 4 on Vagrant Records in the U.S. and May 3 on Rough Trade in Europe.

-The band's subsequent tour featured additional musicians Steve Selvidge, formerly of Big Ass Truck and Lucero, on guitar and Dan Neustadt, of In Cadeo and The World/Inferno Friendship Society.
+The band's subsequent tour featured additional musicians Steve Selvidge, formerly of Big Ass Truck and Bloodthirsty Lovers, on guitar and Dan Neustadt, of In Cadeo and the World/Inferno Friendship Society.
 Neustadt had previously played keyboards on Heaven is Whenever, but eventually left the touring band by 2011.

-In 2011, Selvidge was added to the band's official line-up, with Craig Finn stating, "We added [Steve Selvidge], we are a five piece.
+In 2011, Selvidge was added to the band's official lineup.
+Finn said: "We added [Selvidge], we are a five-piece.
 We are rolling without keys right now.
 We did some shows without keys and we really liked it.
 It sort of opened things up for us.
 We have two pretty amazing guitar players in our band, and it's really fun to have that space and spread out.
 They can sort of work against each other/with each other.
 Steve's been a great addition to the band.
 We came across Steve many years ago and we always kind of said, 'Man, if things open up and we can get him in the band, we want him.' [...]
 Steve, lives in Memphis.
 So wherever we record this time, someone's not going to be at home."

-In July 2011, during a five-month break from the band, Craig Finn recorded a solo album, entitled Clear Heart Full Eyes, which was subsequently released in January 2012.
+In July 2011, during a five-month break from the band, Finn recorded a solo album, Clear Heart Full Eyes, that was released in January 2012.